 Those who meet minimum qualifications may be invited to complete the CritiCall pre-employment test that measures computer related multi-tasking abilities.

-The Scottsdale Police Personnel Unit reserves the right to change this process.
+(The Scottsdale Police Personnel Unit reserves the right to change this process.
 All test dates are tentative and subject to change.
 Test dates may be cancelled on short notice.
-Invitations to test may be rescinded at any time without advance notice.
+Invitations to test may be rescinded at any time without advance notice.)

+CritiCall tests the skills and computer-related multi-tasking abilities desirable in the dispatching field.
 The test requires applicants to listen over a headset instead of reading.
-All tests are self-scoring.

-The skills tested by the Scottsdale Police Department include the following:
+The skills tested include the following: